Gethe/wow-ui-source/README.markdown

 ### Talents

+#### Arms

+* Trauma: The debuff from this talent now lasts 60 seconds, up from 15 seconds.

 #### Fury

 * Rampage: This effect is now passive instead of being a proc from critical strikes.

 #### Protection

+* Improved Revenge: This talent can no longer trigger a stun, and instead causes Revenge to strike an additional target for 50/100% of Revenge's damage.
 * Vitality: Now boosts Stamina by 3/6/9%, up from 2/4/6%.
 Strength and expertise benefits have not changed.

 Items